 There are many apps available that can even help plan out your route based on your goal and level of fitness.
 If you prefer HIIT-style running on the treadmill, hill sprints can be a great outdoor alternative.
 Find a decent hill, sprint to the top, walk back down and repeat as necessary.
 Of course, you can adjust the work:rest periods as required for your goals.

 The same can be said for cycling, although it comes with the pre-requisite of owning or having access to a bike.

 If rowing is more your thing, it might be a bit trickier.
 As you need a) access to a boat and b) a big enough stretch of water to make it appropriate for rowing.
 Rowing outdoors therefore usually requires a bit more planning, organising, cost and perhaps travel considerations (as joining a rowing club may be necessary) compared to rowing in a gym or using a rowing machine at home.
 However, it can easily be argued that it’s worth it for the benefits of being outdoors.

 There are also usually many clubs in most cities and towns for running and cycling that you can join as well to make it more social if you wish to or if you want some coaching to go alongside your training.

 The physical and mental health benefits of yoga are plenty, since it promotes a mind-body connection through breathwork and movement at the same time.
 A great activity to unwind after a long day, it helps improve flexibility and muscle strength and tone, as well as fostering a sense of calm5.

 Exercising outdoors is a potent combination for health and wellbeing.
-Being among nature and green space has been proven to help calm and de-stress our minds.
+Being among nature and green space can help us find our calm and de-stress our minds.
 Find out more about about the mental health benefits of nature in our article by Eugene Farrell, Mental Health Lead at AXA Health.

-Watch Eugene as he demonstrates a quick walking mindfulness exercise that can be helpful during times of stress or anxiety.
+Watch Eugene as he demonstrates a quick walking mindfulness exercise that can be helpful during times of stress or anxiety: